-- ◆ Allocations are determined by project, activity, or assignment.
-These allocations will be for monthly expenditures unless otherwise authorized. - ◆ Telephone credit cards may also be issued when authorized. - All phone and fax expenses must be substantiated using a phone log sheet.
+- ♦ Allocations are determined by project, activity, or assignment.
+These allocations will be for monthly expenditures unless otherwise authorized. - Telephone credit cards may also be issued when authorized. - All phone and fax expenses must be substantiated using a phone log sheet.
 Phone log sheets should include the purpose of the call, dates, approximate time, cost of call (including tax), and phone/fax number of the party being called.
 Total the cost of all calls and submit for reimbursement. - ♦ Individuals' phone logs must be submitted to the WSO each month.
-(In cases where telephone billing does not occur on a monthly basis, the log and bill is to be sent to the WSO within thirty days of the date of the bill.) - If you have been approved by world services to install a dedicated line for internet, the installation and the monthly line charge are reimbursable (with receipts) or in some cases, may be directly billed to NAWS.
-These connections are provided to ensure reliable communications with world services. - Whenever possible, members of WS leadership should utilize the 1-800 number for all telephone calls to the WSO.
+(In cases where telephone billing does not occur on a monthly basis, the log and bill is to be sent to the WSO within thirty days of the date of the bill.) - ♦ If you have been approved by world services to install a dedicated line for internet, the installation and the monthly line charge are reimbursable (with receipts) or in some cases, may be directly billed to NAWS.
+These connections are provided to ensure reliable communications with world services.